CodeWringer/ambersteel/documents/en/ruleset/rules.md

 | 80 - 87 | Rot Plague | **4D10** Days | The skin starts developing a nasty rash, before flaking off.
 Not only unsightly, the bare flesh underneath smells like it's rotting. **-1D3** [endurance](#endurance-end); **-(1D3 + 1)** [toughness](#toughness-tough). | [surgery](#surgery-int); The ill-effects are suspended for 24 hours. |
 | 88 - 95 | Organ Mold | Until cured | Causes an [injury](#injury) every day it is active. | [surgery](#surgery-int); The illness is removed within a day. |
 | 95 - 100 | Red Death | Until cured | The victim starts bleeding from all of their orifices, with no end in sight.
 Causes 1 **bleeding** every day it is active. | [surgery](#surgery-int); The illness is removed within a day. |

-# Credits
-**Ambersteel** is not a revolution of the RPG genre and it was never meant to be.
-It is an amalgam and consolidation of rules I found to my personal preference, in hopes of crafting a deep, yet intuitive system.

-As such, I took inspiration from other systems I have read, played and enjoyed in the past:
-* **The Burning Wheel**, by Luke Crane and Dan Abram
-* **Zweihänder**, by Daniel D. Fox
-* **Knave**, by Ben Milton